coldstar1993/Mina-ZkApp-Tutorials/dev-ambassador-tasks.md

 2. **Community building and engagement** (estimated workload: *20% in 3 months*)
 * Build and manage online communities:
     * Manage the current wechat technical communication group, and **share and answer technical questions** in the group.
-    * Synchronize/publish the translated documentation, tutorials, blogs on developer platforms such as CSDN, Nuggets, SegmentFault, and V2EX.
+    * Synchronize/publish the translated documentation, tutorials, blogs on developer platforms such as CSDN, Juejin, SegmentFault, and V2EX.

 * Provide technical support:
     * **Provide technical support** for local developers who have questions while using Mina.